 I’ll admit it, I have a special place in my heart for the name “Britax Roundabout”.
 Yes, I know we aim to provide straight-forward and factual reviews here at CarseatBlog but sometimes I can get a little sappy if I’m reminiscing about my past [carseat] loves.
 And the original model Britax Roundabout was my first true love back in 1997 so what can I say… the first cut is the deepest, right?

 Okay, I promise not to wax nostalgic over the discontinued original Roundabout.
-This is a new era and an entirely new Roundabout model which is part of a whole new lineup of Britax convertible carseats.
+This is a new era and an entirely new Roundabout model.
 But is this new model a worthy successor to the Roundabout name?
 Read on to find out!

-Each Roundabout 55 model comes with a matching belly pad, infant body pillow, harness strap covers and a tether connector strap (aka D-ring) for tethering the seat “Swedish style” in the rear-facing position.
-Unlike all the other convertibles in the new Britax lineup (Advocate 70, Boulevard70 & Marathon 70), the RA55 does NOT have the rubber HUGS pads on the harness.
+Each Roundabout model comes with a matching belly pad, infant body pillow, harness strap covers and a tether connector strap (aka D-ring) for tethering the seat “Swedish style” in the rear-facing position.
+Unlike all the other convertibles in the Britax “G4” lineup (Advocate, Boulevard & Marathon), the Roundabout does NOT have the rubber HUGS pads on the harness.
 This can be a pro or a con depending on how you feel about HUGS.
-An accessory cup holder and newborn positioning insert (for babies 5-11 lbs) are available separately for purchase.

-The pattern shown in this review is a soft, plush fabric called “Smokey Pearl”.
-There are several Britax “fashions” available for the Roundabout 55 if polka dots just aren’t your thing.
-MSRP is $199 but you can usually find better prices online.
+The pattern shown in this review is called “Smokey Pearl” and has since been discontinued.
+Currently, the Roundabout is available in two fashions – Onyx and Silverlake.
+MSRP is $179 but you can usually find much better prices online.

 - Rear-facing 5-40 lbs, or until there is only 1″ of shell above child’s head